[Updated 9 August 2019]

 Credit: Fira backpackers place on Facebook

-For a budget accommodation, this hostel is the best choice!
-Best part of all is the main Santorini bus station, main square, supermarkets and museums are all at the doorstep of this accommodation.
+For budget accommodation, this hostel is the best choice!
+The best part of all is the main Santorini bus station, main square, supermarkets and museums are all at the doorstep of this accommodation.
 There are also female-only dorms and private rooms.

 Cost: From USD48 on Hostelworld

 For big groups and families: Santorini Cave House on Airbnb

 If you are coming in big groups, we recommend booking this cave house through Airbnb!
 This traditional cave house atop a caldera (cliff) has unobstructed views of the Aegean sea and a volcano!
 Mini markets and the main town of Fira are only steps away.
 With a fully equipped kitchen, beds and veranda, this cosy accommodation is ideal for families and groups of friends!

 Cost: From USD464/night for 6 people (per person: USD77)